16

 • 4

 $\begingroup$ A small clarification: Should we flag them as “Very low quality” or “Needs moderator attention”, or are both OK?
-(Personally I feel more comfortable using “very low quality”, since usually the fact it’s AI-based is just conjectural, whereas the fact it’s very low-quality is a judgement I’m much more confident in making.) $\endgroup$ Dec 28, 2022 at 17:34
+(Personally I feel more comfortable using “very low quality”, since usually the fact it’s AI-based is just conjectural, whereas the fact it’s very low-quality is a judgement I’m much more confident in making.) $\endgroup$ Commented Dec 28, 2022 at 17:34

 • 1